sodrooome/pure-datastructures/docs/index.md

 # Pure-datastructures

 Data structures package for python, written in pure python code, not dependent on any other libraries or built-in function.
-Any performance is not measured enough (or you can benchmark yourself using cProfile).
-Even though, i'm pretty confident this scenarios are using Big-O-Notation references (average - worst scenario for time complexity).

 ## List of Data Structures